VoteToday/.github/README.md

-**Project Title:** EmpowerVote - An Integrated App for Secure, Accessible, and Engaging Voter Registration
+# Draft Project Overview

 ---

-## **Project Overview**
+## **Idea**

-EmpowerVote is an innovative mobile application that combines blockchain technology, AI-powered multilingual chatbot assistance, and augmented reality (AR) to streamline and simplify the voter registration process for youth in underserved communities.
+VoteToday is an innovative mobile application that combines blockchain technology, AI-powered multilingual chatbot assistance, and augmented reality (AR) to streamline and simplify the voter registration process for youth in underserved communities.
 By integrating these advanced technologies, the app aims to make voter registration secure, accessible, and engaging, ensuring that every young voice can participate in the democratic process.

 ---